scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Safely test changes using `terraform plan` in dry run mode ]
 ???
-**"Do you remember that scene in the movie Jurassic Park, where Samuel L Jackson turns around and says 'hold onto your butts' as he pushes his untested code change into production?
+**Do you remember that scene in the movie Jurassic Park, where Samuel L Jackson turns around and says 'hold onto your butts' as he pushes his untested code change into production?
 Every sysadmin has had that feeling at one time or another.
 I really hope this works...**

 **What if instead we had a way to safely test every change that went into production with a dry run?
 What would actually happen if I ran this code right now?
 Terraform comes with a built in dry run mode that allows you to visualize exactly what would happen if you pushed the apply button right now.
 This is a valuable tool for sysadmins and operations teams who prize stability and uptime.**

-**Unexpected changes in the terraform plan output can be investigated _before_ they go into production.**"
+**Unexpected changes in the terraform plan output can be investigated _before_ they go into production.**

 ---
 name: IaC2